Dale Purves, Duke–NUS Graduate Medical School, Singapore, George J....

-Sylvius provides a unique computer-based learning environment for exploring and understanding the structure of the human central nervous system.
+Sylvius 4 provides a unique digital learning environment for exploring and understanding the structure of the human central nervous system.
 Sylvius features fully annotated surface views of the human brain, as well as interactive tools for dissecting the central nervous system and viewing fully annotated cross-sections of preserved specimens and living subjects imaged by magnetic resonance.
-Sylvius is more than a conventional atlas; it incorporates a comprehensive, visually rich, searchable database of more than 500 neuroanatomical terms that are concisely defined and visualized in photographs, magnetic resonance images, and illustrations from Neuroscience.
+This new online version of Sylvius is more than a conventional atlas; it incorporates a comprehensive, visually-rich, searchable database of more than 500 neuroanatomical terms that are concisely defined and visualized in photographs, magnetic resonance images, and illustrations.

 For the Instructor (Available to Qualified Adopters)

 The Neuroscience Instructor’s Resource Library includes a variety of resources to help in developing your course and delivering your lectures.
 The Library includes:

 - Textbook Figures and Tables: All the figures and tables from the textbook are provided in JPEG format (both high- and low-resolution), reformatted and relabeled for optimal readability.